With 95% homes hit, feds say no need for census extension

 “And this means it is ludicrous to think we can complete 100% of the nation’s data collection earlier than 10/31 …” Olson said in the email that was released into the court record Tuesday.

+“There is a complete lineup in timing between the presidential memo and the decision to cut short the census,” said Melissa Sherry, an attorney for the coalition, during Tuesday’s hearing.

+Blaming the presidential memorandum for the shortened census schedule was “improper,” said government attorney Alexander Sverdlov.

 A three-judge panel in New York blocked Trump’s directive earlier this month, saying it was unlawful.
-The Trump administration ion Tuesday asked the Supreme Court for fast action on its appeal.
+The Trump administration on Tuesday asked the Supreme Court for fast action on its appeal.

+U.S. District Judge Lucy Koh said during Tuesday’s hearing that it was clear that Secretary of Commerce Wilbur Ross, whose agency oversees the Census Bureau, played a critical role in the decision to shorten the schedule.

 Before the coronavirus pandemic hit in March, the bureau had planned to complete the 2020 census by the end of July.
 In response to the pandemic, it extended the deadline to the end of October.
 That changed to the end of September after the Republican-controlled Senate failed to take up a request from the Census Bureau to extend the deadline for turning over the numbers used for apportionment.
 As a result, government attorneys say the Census Bureau has no choice but to finish the count by Sept.
 30.